mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 mass drivers designed to accurately and quietly deliver small munitions.
 Its variable power, controlled by an onboard computer, provides up to 300m/s muzzle velocity.
-This flexibility allows direct-fire or can arc a payload over hard cover to drop it right on a target’s head.
+This flexibility allows direct-fire or can arc a payload over hard cover to drop it right on a target's head.

 The mag cannon can take data from its onboard range finder, a battlefield sensor web, or other data sources, to identify and target